maunicmer/repmgr-checker/README.md

 repmgr-checker-service_repmgr-checker.1.kgw55ehxrqei@MT-QA-Node-LAN-1    |  1002 | pg-2 | standby |   running | pg-0     | default  | 100      | 7        | user=repmgr password=repmgrpassword host=pg-2 dbname=repmgr port=5432 connect_timeout=5
 ```

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`CHECK_FREQUENCY`

+The interval in seconds between the service checks the output of cluster show to detect multiple primary nodes, defaul value '60'

+`EMAIL_NOTIFICATIONS`

+Enable email notifications if a cluster fix is performed, defaul value 'no'

+`RECIPIENTS`

+List of email recipients for email notifications, comma separated

+`SMTP_SERVER`

+The SMTP server address for email notifications, is recommended to use a dns name instead of IP address

+`SMTP_PORT`

+The SMTP server port

+`SMTP_USER`

+The SMTP user for authentication

+`SMTP_PASSWORD`

+The SMTP authentication password